whitneyburton/portfolios/students/1606-front/kyle-misencik/template-mod3.markdown

 Preferred Working Conditions:
 -Open environment
--No cubicles
+-No cubicles (priority)
 -Option for remote work eventually
 -Paired programming
 -Diverse teams

 Salary / Responsibility:
-- 65-70k to start.
+- 65-70k to start. (priority)
 - I'd be open to a sr dev position.
 - I'd like to foster jr. devs into mid-level devs
 - Hopefully make 150k + in a higher dev position

 Preferred Places To Live:
--Denver
+-Denver (priority)

 Goals / Purpose
 -I want to make life easier for people.
--I want to create something that creates an industry -I want to connect artists to create inspiring pieces of art
+-I want to create something that creates an industry -I want to help connect artists to create inspiring pieces of art

 ## E: Feedback and Community Participation